Sugar Factory Launches Collection at the Playboy Mansion

 Playboy Enterprises says of the mansion; The Playboy Mansion is used for various corporate activities and serves as a valuable location for television production, magazine photography and for online, advertising and sales events.
 It also enhances our image as a host for many charitable events and civic functions.

 The 21,987-square-foot house is described as in the “Gothic-Tudor” style by Forbes magazine and sits on 5.3 acres.
 It was designed by Arthur R. Kelly in 1927 for Arthur Letts, Jr., son of the Broadway department store founder Arthur Letts and acquired by Playboy from Louis D. Statham (1908–1983), an engineer, inventor, and chess aficionado, in 1971 for $1.1 million.
 In early 2011, it was valued at $54 million.
 It sits close to the northwestern corner of the Los Angeles Country Club, near UCLA and the Bel-Air Country Club.
-Fifteen million dollars has been invested in renovation and expansion.
+Fifteen million dollars have been invested in renovation and expansion.